 TWK Agriculture Holdings (Pty) Ltd, TWK Investments Ltd and TWK Agri (Pty) Ltd signed unlimited suretyship as guarantee for the loan facilities granted by the Land and Agricultural Bank.
-Refer to note 29.
+Refer to note 28.

 Shiselweni Forestry Company Ltd signed a suretyship limited to an amount of R250 000 000 for the Standard Bank overdraft facility.
-Refer to notes 20 and 29.
+Refer to note 20 and 28.

-The Group's rights and title to the equity shares held in Bedrock Mining Support (Pty) Ltd have been pledged to secure borrowings of Bedrock Mining Support (Pty) Ltd. Refer to note 29.
+The Group's rights and title to the equity shares held in Bedrock Mining Support (Pty) Ltd have been pledged to secure borrowings of Bedrock Mining Support (Pty) Ltd. Refer to note 28.

-The shares of Castle Walk Property Investments (Pty) Ltd and Protea Versoolwerke Ermelo (Pty) Ltd also serve as security for the loan facilities granted by the Land and Agricultural Bank to the ultimate holding company TWK Agriculture Holdings (Pty) Ltd.
+The shares of Castle Walk Property Investments (Pty) Ltd and Protea Versoolwerke Ermelo (Pty) Ltd also serve as security for the loan facilities granted by the Land and Agricultural Bank to the company.